Filing Private Practice Small Business Taxes

 It’s that time of year again – tax season!
 Where do we even begin!?
 In this special blog post, we’ve answered your burning tax questions, helpful for newbies and experienced nutrition pros alike.
 Jill Mongene MAcc, RD, LDN of Fuelimentary, is a public and private tax accounting practitioner turned Registered Sports Dietitian who is helping us make sense of filing taxes the right way.

 Learn how to confidently file your business taxes this year, what you can deduct from your taxes and how to incorporate taxes into your client prices.
+Running a business can be overwhelming.
+Healthie reduces the administrative time of corporate wellness professionals by over 40%, and enables real-time communication within an organization and with clients.
+Click here to learn about our Free Starter Plan.

 Can the same person who prepares my personal taxes prepare my business taxes?